+

 You should do your best to use content that adds value to your customer experience, which ultimately is the best SEO practice, in my opinion.

-Following is a great example of using an explanatory paragraph to improve your homepage SEO.
+The following is a great example of using an explanatory paragraph to improve your homepage SEO.

 Donald-Miller-Explain